Princeton, New Jersey: A Visitors Guide

 Princeton Battlefield Park

-In 1777, George Washington and his troops defeated the British at the end of "The Ten Crucial Days" which saw the well-known night crossing of the Delaware River, The house contains period furniture and Revolutionary War exhibits.
+On January 3, 1777, the American troops under General George Washington surprised and defeated a force of British Regulars.
+Coming at the end of "The Ten Crucial Days" which saw the well-known night crossing of the Delaware River and two battles in Trenton, the Battle of Princeton gave Washington his first victory against the British Regulars on the field.
+The battle extended over a mile away to the College of New Jersey (now Princeton University).
+The house contains period furniture and Revolutionary War exhibits.

 Website

-Located on 142 acres, it is open to the public every day at no cost.
-It contains a pine forest, over 30 species of trees, shrubs, and flowers, and walking trails.
-The arboretum is free and open to the public every day.
+With over 200 acres, it is open to the public every day at no cost.
+It contains a pine forest, over 30 species of trees, shrubs, and flowers, and walking trails, and features many educational and fun events.

 Website